fairhopeweb/docs-4/about/glossary/record.md

    * Type. e.g. "string".
 Types are listed below
    * TypeOptions.
 See types below
    * InitialValue. e.g. "\(unknown\)".
 The initial value on a new record
    * DefaultValue. e.g. "\(not set\)".
-The value taken if the the loaded JSON object is missing this field.
+The value taken if the loaded JSON object is missing this field.
 2. Validation Rules.
 A set of rules, written in javascript, which are run when a record is created or updated.
 3. Collection Name.
 This defines the "key" \(and therefore URL\) of the record. e.g. "customers", may cause a record to have a key of "/**customers**/0-6shd8uu""
 4. Record Node Id.
 Each record type will have its own unique integer. this is used to for the record's key. e.g. "/customer/**0**-6shd8uu".